10 Great Lakes Shipwrecks

 Edmund Fitzgerald

-The saga of the vessel Edmund Fitzgerald is one of the most popularly recounted Great Lake shipwreck anecdotes.
-Launched in 1958, Fitzgerald was the largest ship on the Great Lakes, for thirteen years to come, until 1971.
+The saga of the Edmund Fitzgerald is one of the most popularly recounted Great Lake shipwreck anecdotes.
+Launched in 1958, Fitzgerald was the largest ship on the Great Lakes for 13 years until 1971.

 The American Great Lakes freighter was fatally wrecked on Lake Superior during the winter of 1975, with all her crew losing their lives.

 The vessel was caught in a severe storm while travelling from Superior, Wisconsin, to a steel mill near Detroit and sank in Canadian waters.
-The exact cause of the ship sinking with no outward appearances of serious damage is still heavily debated.
+The exact cause of the sinking, with no outward signs of severe damage, is still heavily debated.
 The prominent theories include the vessel running aground or suffering damage during the storm.

-The wreck of Edmund Fitzgerald was discovered by a U.S. Navy Lockheed P-3 Orion aircraft in November 1975, laying around 15 miles west of Deadman’s Cove, Ontario.
-A noteworthy find from the wreckage remains the vessel’s gong, now proudly exhibited in the Shipwreck Museum dedicated especially to such Great Lakes’ casualties and wrecks.
+A U.S. Navy Lockheed P-3 Orion aircraft discovered the wreck of Edmund Fitzgerald in November 1975, 15 miles west of Deadman’s Cove, Ontario.
+A noteworthy find from the wreckage remains the vessel’s gong, now proudly exhibited in the Shipwreck Museum, dedicated to Great Lakes casualties and wrecks.

 Carl D. Bradley

-SS Carl D. Bradley, a Great Lakes freighter, was built in 1927 and was popular as the “Queen of the Lakes” as it was the longest and largest freighter on the waters of the Great Lakes during its period.
-She was built by American Shipbuilding based out of Ohio.
+SS Carl D. Bradley, a Great Lakes freighter, was built in 1927 and was popularly known as the “Queen of the Lakes” because it was the longest and largest freighter on the Great Lakes at the time.

-The vessel’s sinking was caused by structural damage resulting from the poor choice of steel used in her construction.
-The wreck of Carl D. Bradley, laying 360 feet under the water, was discovered in 1959 by the Army Corps of Engineers.
+The vessel’s sinking was caused by structural damage caused by the poor choice of steel used in its construction.
+The wreck of Carl D. Bradley, lying 360 feet under the water, was discovered in 1959 by the Army Corps of Engineers.

 Fedora

 The 282-foot-long bulk carrier Fedora was one of the larger classes of freighters during the late 19th century.
-Unfortunately, the vessel met with a fire accident in 1901 when she was en route to Ashland from Duluth to bring iron ore.
-This was a similar journey to the one undertaken by the ill-fated Edmund Fitzgerald.
+Unfortunately, the vessel was involved in a fire accident in 1901 when she was en route to Ashland from Duluth to bring iron ore.
+This journey was similar to the one undertaken by the ill-fated Edmund Fitzgerald.

-One of the stoutest vessels built at its time, the Fedora met its unprecedented fate because of a fire breaking out in its engine cabin.
+One of the stoutest vessels built at its time, the Fedora met its unprecedented fate when a fire broke out in its engine cabin.
 Though none of the crew aboard the vessel lost their lives, the Fedora soon became a lost cause as it burned and eventually sank into the waters of Chicago Creek in Buffalo Bay.

 John B. Cowle